nehaa-github/Quality_Auditor_Analysis/README.md

 # Quality_Auditor_Analysis
 This Quality and Auditor Analysis Power BI Dashboard aims to provide insights into quality trends and auditor analysis.
 These dashboard are intended to assist analysts, managers, and decision-makers in making informed business decisions by visualizing sales performance and budget utilization.

-This repository has two main sections: Sales Analysis Dashboards and Budget Analysis Dashboards.
-Each section focuses on specific aspects of sales trends and budget allocation.
+This repository has two main sections: Quality Analysis Dashboards and Auditor Analysis Dashboards.
+Each section focuses on specific aspects of quality trends.
 These dashboards are designed to be interactive and insightful, helping you uncover valuable insights from data.

-Data-Source file- Budget and Sales Data.xlsx assests folder contains the assests/files/backgrounds used while building the dashboard.
+Data-Source file- Sample Data.xlsx assests folder contains the assests/files/backgrounds used while building the dashboard.

 📌 Power BI